kmehltretter82/frama-c-linux/plugins/kernel_checks/README.md

 read-only parameter is userspace-controlled.
 A diagnostic therefore needs API and call-site review.

+## KVM guest-memory result propagation

+The sixth checker looks for direct calls to fallible KVM guest-memory transfer helpers whose result is discarded.
+In a non-void function, it reports when a reachable return then advertises success as the same simple guest-address variable passed to the helper.
+For signed, non-boolean integer return protocols, constant zero is also treated as success.
+The forward CFG analysis follows direct local assignments, so it also recognizes Frama-C's normalized return variable.

+The recognized API surface is the direct `kvm_*read_guest*()` and `kvm_*write_guest*()` families, including the vCPU, page, atomic-read, and locked variants.
+Address-value matching deliberately requires a plain variable apart from casts; it does not treat one component of a composite address as the transferred address.
+Void functions are excluded because many periodic or best-effort guest updates intentionally have no caller-visible error channel.

+This rule detects a source-level error-propagation candidate, not an invalid memory access by itself.
+It does not infer wrappers or indirect calls, prove the meaning of a function's return protocol, track a value copied before the transfer, or model memslot lifetime.
+Calls whose result is assigned but never checked are also outside the direct-discard policy.
+CFG joins do not retain relational branch predicates, and opaque calls through an address-taken local can invalidate the tracked value without being modeled.
+Every diagnostic therefore requires helper-contract and caller review, followed by a failure-path control.

 ## AST-only corpus scans

-Use `-kernel-checks-ast-only` with `-kernel-checks` to run both whole-AST MTE checks and the validation-order check without selecting an Eva entry point.
+Use `-kernel-checks-ast-only` with `-kernel-checks` to run the whole-AST MTE, validation-order, and guest-memory result checks without selecting an Eva entry point.
 This skips the Eva-dependent ERR_PTR and `counted_by` checks and leaves the encoded-pointer kernel profile unchanged.
 It is intended for isolated kernel translation units that do not define `main`:

 ```sh
 frama-c \